 Some machinery provided for use at work is refurbished or modified, sometimes without change of ownership, but also often prior to re-supply as second-hand equipment.
 The extent of the changes made to the original machinery, together with its provenance, can result in new legal obligations on the owner, user or person undertaking such work.
-However, refurbishment, even if very substantial, where parts are replaced with new similar versions (like for like etc) do not require re-CE marking.
+However, refurbishment, even if very substantial, where parts are replaced with new similar versions (like for like etc) will not require re-marking.

 In some cases where machinery has been so transformed or substantially rebuilt it may have to be considered as new machinery and so subject to the conformity assessment, marking and labelling requirements of the Supply of Machinery (Safety) Regulations 2008 even if originally compliant and appropriately marked when first placed on the market.